jekia2000/Sudoku/TheProjectSudoku/readMe.txt

     entered digits which break Sudoku rules.
 You cannot continue with your play until you change the red digit to blue, or erases it.
 When you fill in the Sudoku, click on the "Finish" button to finish your game.
 If you cannot solve the puzzle, click on the "Give up" button.
 After that, you can start a new game by simply clicking on the "New Game".

-5) If you have some questions, contact me at alekjelacamg000@gmail.com